Orange County Criminal Lawyers

-In the state of California and by extension in the city of Brea, if you stand before a Court for a DUI charge or before the California Department of Motor Vehicles hearing, for a second or third charge within a period of 10 years, you are likely to face stiffer penalties for a conviction.
+In the city of Brea, if you stand before a court for a DUI charge or before the California Department of Motor Vehicles hearing for a second or third charge within a period of 10 years, you are likely to face stiffer penalties for a conviction.

 There are several DUI related convictions that count as priors.
 Some of them include:

 - Alcohol Involved Reckless Driving and so On

 DUI with priors in Brea will often include the following penalties depending on previous violations and the circumstances of the current case.
 Penalties will include;

 - Acquiring an SR-22 and paying the necessary fines and fees in order to get the SR-22